maykowsm/StructureTools/README.md

 You can follow the development of the project here: https://github.com/users/maykowsm/projects/1/views/1 I'm trying to write proper documentation for the FreeCAD Wiki, if you want to help me, you'll be welcome.

-Please consider supporting the project so I can dedicate more time to it: [Patreon] (https://patreon.com/StructureTools), [ApoiaSe] ( https://apoia.se/structuretools )
+Please consider supporting the project so I can dedicate more time to it: [  Patreon  ](https://patreon.com/StructureTools), [  ApoiaSe  ](  https://apoia.se/structuretools  )

 ## Dependencies